CatalysmsServerManager/Global-ban-list/README.md

 1. Install [NodeJs](https://nodejs.org/en/).
 2. Clone this repo to your machine with `git clone`
-3. Run `npm install` to install the dependencies
+3. Run `npm install --only=prod` to install the dependencies
 4. Copy `.env.example` to `.env`
 5. Fill in the database connection info
-6. Run the db seeding script `npm run db:seed`
+6. Initialise database `npm run db:init`
 7. `npm start`

+## Configuration

+- Set the port with environment variable PORT.

 ## Tests